 Day 6 – Petermann Island, Antarctic Peninsula

-Our second day on the continent got off to a brutally early start with our first landing at 6:00am on Petermann Island, the farthest point south we would reach on the peninsula and home to an Adelie penguin rookery.
+Our second day on the continent is off to a brutally early start with our first landing at 6:00am on Petermann Island.
+This is the farthest point south we’ll reach on the peninsula and home to an Adelie penguin rookery.

-By this point we were completely dialed in with the zodiac boarding and landing procedures and were navigating each new landing spot with expert precision.
-We knew where to find the penguins, how to spot the chicks, where to walk and not to stop on a penguin highway.
-We were budding Antarctic locals.
+By this point, we are completely dialed in with the zodiac boarding and landing procedures and are navigating each new landing spot with expert precision.
+We know where to find the penguins, how to spot the chicks, where to walk, and not to stop on a penguin superhighway.

-After a nice stroll around Petermann and a visit with the Adelie chicks, Angela and I headed back to the Sea Spirit for breakfast while the captain navigated us to our next landing point.
+After a nice stroll around Petermann and a visit with the Adelie chicks, Angela and I head back to the Sea Spirit for breakfast while the captain navigates to our next landing point.

 Day 6 – Pleneau Island and the Iceberg Graveyard